UPPMAX/programming_formalisms/docs/git/contribute.md

         - Forked collaboration
         - How to contribute

-???+ info "Learning objectives of 'Contributing'"
+???+ info "Learning objectives"

-    - explain and evaluate the usefulness of git Pull Request with code review
     - practice doing Pull Requests using the GitHub interface
     - practice doing a code review
-    - practice fixing merge conflicts on GitHub
-    - practice merging branches using the command-line interface
-    - practice fixing merge conflicts on local computer, using the command-line interface

-!!!- info "Learning objectives"

-    - practice doing Pull Requests using the GitHub interface
-    - practice doing a code review
+    - explain and evaluate the usefulness of git Pull Request with code review

 ???- question "For teachers"